DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.1 Data states (e.g., in use, in transit, at rest)
   - The three data states are at rest, in transit, and in use
-    - **Data at rest**: any data stored on media such as hard drives or external media
+    - **Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA

-    - **Data in transit**: any data transmitted over a network
+    - **Data in transit**: any data transmitted over a network: Protecting Data in Motion: TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH
       - encryption methods protect data at rest and in transit
     - **Data in use**: data in memory and used by an application
-      - applications should flush memory buffers to remove data after it is no longer needed
+      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (Harder to protect): RAM/memory data, pervasive encryption, prevent shoulder surfing, parameter checking against buffer overflow, Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory

 - 2.6.2 Scoping and tailoring
   - **Baseline**: documented, lowest level of security config allowed by a standard or org